| No need to mince words |

 However, i will point out that they do build out parts of this on top of SharePoint.
 Which is much better than originally shown off.
 This is definitely an improvement.
 Tiny clapping hands achievement unlocked!

-However, this still brings us into the structure of Model Apps vs. Canvas Apps.
-Which again means we now have a VERY tightly coupled back-end that then controls the front-end.
+However, this still brings us into the Model Apps vs. Canvas Apps conversation and my previous points on strict vs. loose data coupling between front/back-ends.
+Although this is SharePoint, it again means we now have a VERY tightly coupled back-end that then controls the front-end.
 This remains a design-choice and there are scenarios where this works well.
-However, I continue to advocate for Canvas over Model simply because it slows post-deployment changes and makes changes much more risky.
+However, I continue to advocate for Canvas over Model for most applications simply because it slows post-deployment changes or makes changes much more risky on this platform.

 I suppose the "AI" is supposed to then resolve all of this but...good luck I guess.